-Shall the City Council conduct first reading of Ordinance Bill No. 9-18, which amends Salem Revised Code Chapter 94 to allow sales of alcoholic beverages with 14 percent or more alcohol by volume at Riverfront Park and Bush's Pasture Park if the alcoholic beverage is purchased from a concessionaire that is operating pursuant to a permit issued by the Director of Public Works and licensed by the Oregon Liquor Control Commission?
+Shall Council advance Ordinance Bill No. 9-18, which amends Salem Revised Code Chapter 94 to second reading to allow sales of alcoholic beverages with 14 percent or more alcohol by volume at Riverfront Park and Bush's Pasture Park if the alcoholic beverage is purchased from a concessionaire that is operating pursuant to a permit issued by the Director of Public Works and licensed by the Oregon Liquor Control Commission?